Welcome to CLARREO Pathfinder

 NASA innovates for the benefit of humanity.

-Earth’s climate is changing.
+Earth is changing.
 What remains a mystery is how quickly, to what extent, and the exact nature of the consequences.
-CPF’s unparalleled measurement accuracy and novel analysis techniques are critical steps toward detecting climate trends decades sooner than is otherwise possible.
-Earlier climate change detection and increased confidence in climate projections supported by CPF can result in significant economic, social, and defense benefits.
-CPF will help to improve life on Earth through its innovative technology and high accuracy climate measurements.
+CPF’s unparalleled measurement accuracy and novel analysis techniques are critical for detecting changes in Earth’s system decades sooner than otherwise possible.
+CPF will help to improve life on Earth through its innovative technology and high accuracy measurements.

 01